-Employees absent due to a workplace accident acquire paid leave for 1 year.
+Employees absent due to a workplace accident acquire 2,5 working days' paid holiday per month.

 An employee suffering a workplace accident (excluding travel to work) cannot be dismissed, except for misconduct or inability to maintain the contract for a reason not connected with the accident or illness.